goldfischart/hlock/README.md

 and hlock updates hisself with a current list of bad ips, bots and SQL injection rules.
 Be part of the network and help us to get the web safer!

-This version is compatible with keimeno CMS, but can easly changed to be compatible with Wordpress, Joomla and Typo3.
+This version is compatible with keimeno CMS, but can easly changed to your individuel product.
+It autodetects Wordpress, Joomla and Typo3.
-Just change the path to files and ensure the HLOCK_ROOT is successfully set.

 ### Quick implementation
 **add in your project index.php:**